 Before roads crossed our nation, rivers served as roadways to move cargo.
 Learn about the engineering of the canal era of transportation.

-Early in our country’s history, canoes were used to move cargo from one location to another.
-As the need to move heavier loads increased; stronger, larger wooden boats were constructed.
-Compare and contrast pictures of canoes and wooden boats.
+Early in the history of the United States, canoes were used to move cargo from one location to another.
+As the need to move heavier loads increased, wooden boats that were stronger and larger were constructed to fit the needs of the day.
+Invite students to work in small groups to investigate the evolution of transportation during this time period.
+Ask them to compare and contrast pictures of canoes and wooden boats.
 How do they differ?
+How are they similar?

 Artificial waterways called canals were constructed around these natural limitations.
-Canals allowed goods to be moved more quickly and economically than before.
+Invite students to discuss how the building of canals improved the delivery of goods.
 Look at the pictures of some canals.
 What do they look like?
 What features do they have in common?
 Discuss the engineering of a canal system.

 Be creative!
-Embellish your model with a boat, mules or historical elements from the canal era.
+Encourage students to embellish models with a boat, mules or historical elements from the canal era.

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step